fabiosc88/PointOfSale/README.md

 # Build and Execution instructions

+## Build
+First you will have to build the project in order to download all needed libraries from Nuget

 ## Database
 > All database structure and mappings can be found in "PointOfSale.Infrastructure.Repository" project.

 mssqllocaldb was used as the application default database.
 The context name used was PointOfSaleContext

 You have to use the **Package Manager Console** and run the command `Update-Database` with default project set to "PointOfSale.Infrastructure.Repository" in order to apply the migrations and create the database.

+## Running

+In order to run the project, first you will have to set the "PointOfSale.Mvc" as the StartUp project